rahulpdev/ScrapeDevDocs/.clinedocs/02_coding.md

 - Decouple services using events.
 - Use descriptive names for files, functions, and variables.
 - Adhere to the style guide and idioms of the applicable programming language.
-- Ignore line length code actions.
+- Ignore all Flake8 E501 errors.
-- Ignore spacing code actions.
+- Ignore all Flake8 W291, W293 and W391 warnings.

 ## Code documentation